JackieTreeh0rn/Docker-Swarm-Stacks/README.md

 ## 📋 Repository Structure

 The repository is organized into subdirectories, each representing a service.
 Each service directory contains:
-- A Docker Compose file (Swarm-compatible) `docker-stack-compose.yml` file or equivalent.
+- Docker Compose file (Swarm-compatible) `docker-stack-compose.yml` file or equivalent.
 - Environment variable files (`.env`).
 - Bash scripts for building, deploying, and removing the service.
 - Additional configuration files as needed (e.g., `config.yml`, `Dockerfile`, etc.).